2016 South Korean political scandal: Censorship and early reporting

 The Park administration sought to influence the media in various ways, including through business ties with media executives, and had established a commission to harass and prosecute social media critics, including those who held her accountable for the handling of the 2014 sinking of MV Sewol, in which 304 civilians died.
 Choi's name had been completely obscured from public records through a variety of means.
-In July 2016, Park's illegal business ties to Choi Soon-sil were uncovered by a reporter working for Chosun Broadcasting Company, who even cornered Choi and attempted to secure an interview, but his report was spiked by executives at the company.
-In September, more cautious stories were printed by newspapers, alluding to Park's shady business deals, and on September 20, The Hankyoreh was able to independently uncover Choi's name by interviewing employees at a massage parlor.
+In July 2016, Park's illegal business ties to Choi Soon-sil were uncovered by a reporter working for Chosun Broadcasting Company, who cornered Choi and attempted to secure an interview, but his report was spiked by executives at the company.
+In September, more cautious stories were printed by newspapers, alluding to Park's shady business deals, and on 20 September, The Hankyoreh was able to independently uncover Choi's name by interviewing employees at a massage parlor.
 The managing editor of The Hankyoreh published a public appeal for Chosun Broadcasting Company to air the spiked story.
-Following this story, investigation of Choi deepened, but her exact relationship with Park was still unclear.
+Following this story, the investigation of Choi deepened, but her exact relationship with Park was still unclear.

 Discovery of Choi Soon-sil's tablet computer

 Reporters covering the story for JTBC Newsroom located a rental office in Germany which had previously been temporarily used by Choi.
 There, they retrieved a Samsung tablet computer which contained her login information.
 They found that Choi had received drafts of 44 presidential speeches on the tablet before she abandoned it.
-One of the most troubling of these was a Microsoft Word document which contained a corrected draft of a speech made by Park in Germany on March 28, 2014.
-To avoid plausible deniability by Park, they initially reported on October 19 that anonymous sources had rumored Choi was editing Park's speeches.
-Once Park responded by denying that any of her speeches had been sent to private individuals, JTBC publicized their possession of the tablet on October 24.
+One of the most troubling of these was a Microsoft Word document which contained a corrected draft of a speech made by Park in Germany on 28 March 2014.
+To avoid plausible deniability by Park, they initially reported on 19 October that anonymous sources had rumored Choi was editing Park's speeches.
+Once Park responded by denying that any of her speeches had been sent to private individuals, JTBC publicized their possession of the tablet on 24 October.
 The following morning, Park admitted that Choi had been acting as her unofficial, unpaid personal assistant.

-Coverage of Choi subsequently spread to all media.
-Media outlets reported that Choi and President Park's senior staff members, including both Ahn Jong-bum and Jeong Ho-sung, have allegedly used their influence to extort ₩77.4 billion (US$60 million) from Korean chaebols—family-owned large business conglomerates—and set up two culture- and sports-related foundations, Mir and K-sports foundations.
-National fencer Ko Young-tae, who was a close friend of Choi Soon-sil, is suspected of being involved in the management of shell corporation The Blue K and Widec Sports.
+The coverage of Choi subsequently spread to all media.
+Media outlets reported that Choi and Park's senior staff members, including both Ahn Jong-bum and Jeong Ho-sung, have allegedly used their influence to extort ₩77.4 billion (US$60 million) from Korean chaebols—family-owned large business conglomerates—and set up two cultural and sports-related foundations, Mir and K-sports foundations.
+National fencer Ko Young-tae, who was a close friend of Choi Soon-sil, is suspected of being involved in the management of shell corporations The Blue K and Widec Sports.
 Choi set up these companies in Korea and Germany allegedly to funnel money from the foundations.

+Choi gave an interview to the Segye Ilbo saying she was not leaving Germany for health reasons, denied creating a secret group called the "Eight Fairies", denied owning the tablet computer, and denied knowingly receiving classified information.